liyu1981/kcov/README.md

 (Or you can download a copy of Apple Silicon version binary from the release section.)

+### But can I build it with `zig`?

+There is now an experimental `build.zig` file, and you can use `zig build sign_kcov` to build on Macos with M1/M2/M3 chip.
+The built result will be at `zig-out/bin/kcov`, and it will work as same to the one compiled from CMake. (need this `sign_kcov` step because macos needs to sign before use for debugging purpose, which is how `kcov` underlying works).

+I am planning to complete this `build.zig` in future for `Linux`/`Windows` on `x86_64` or even `arm/arm64`, but it needs some time.

 ## File Support

 - for Zig, support source file with `.zig` extension.